JamyJones/jjdgdjf/msg.md

-When running make how can i specify a directory path where my headers are located, can i do make CPPFLAGS+="-I./include"
+What happens if i run make when i have a file called user.make in the same directory